coderbrent/employee-scheduling/README.md

 # Employee Scheduling Tool
-A MERN stack based employee scheduling tool for small businesses to keep track of their employees schedules, time off requests and other basic employment information.
+An employee scheduling tool for small businesses to keep track of their employees schedules, time off requests and other basic employment information.

 ## Overview
 Our scheduling application will be built with small businesses and their employees in mind.
 The system allows employees to log in and view a calendar with their work schedule on it.
 They can request time off, vacation/sick days and more.
 There is also an admin "overview" panel that allows an administrator to approve time off requests and other schedule related items as related to their business.